 - Clinical science

-Autonomous overproduction of aldosterone (a mineralocorticoid) in the zona glomerulosa of one or both adrenal glands (see )
+- Hyperaldosteronism is caused by autonomous overproduction of aldosterone in the zona glomerulosa of one or both adrenal glands (see “ ”).

 Autonomous aldosterone secretion and hypertension

-- Under normal conditions, aldosterone secretion is primarily regulated by the renin-angiotensin-aldosterone system ( ) and occurs in response to the detection of low blood pressure in the kidneys.
+- Physiological aldosterone secretion is regulated by the renin-angiotensin-aldosterone system ( ) and occurs in response to the detection of low blood pressure in the kidneys (see “ ”).

-- Autonomous overproduction of aldosterone; increases sodium reabsorption by the kidneys irrespective of blood pressure and renin activity, resulting in hypertension. ↑ Aldosterone → ↑ open Na+ channels in principle cells of luminal membrane at the cortical collecting ducts of the kidneys → ↑ Na+ reabsorption and retention → water retention → hypertension
+- ↑ Aldosterone → ↑ open Na+ channels in principle cells of luminal membrane at the cortical collecting ducts of the kidneys → ↑ Na+ reabsorption and retention → water retention → hypertension

-- Probable mechanism: sodium and water retention → volume expansion → secretion of atrial natriuretic peptide (ANP) and pressure natriuresis (other mechanisms may be responsible, although how these operate remains unclear)→ compensatory diuresis → “escape” from edema and formation and frank hypernatremia
+- Mechanism: sodium and water retention → volume expansion → secretion of atrial natriuretic peptide (ANP) and pressure natriuresis → compensatory diuresis → “escape” from edema formation and hypernatremia

-- Increased sodium reabsorption leads to hypokalemia: ↑ Na+ reabsorption → electronegative lumen → K+ follows the electrical gradient through open K+ channels → ↑ K+ secretion → hypokalemia
+- ↑ Na+ reabsorption → electronegative lumen → electrical gradient through open K+ channels → ↑ K+ secretion → hypokalemia

-Hypokalemia causes metabolic alkalosis via two mechanisms (both of which decrease extracellular H+, thereby increasing extracellular pH):
+Hypokalemia → metabolic alkalosis via two mechanisms (both of which decrease extracellular H+, thereby increasing extracellular pH):